ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

   Additionally, you can protect this property from being served to other adapters but `admin` and `cloud` by adding it to `protectedNative` in `io-package.json` file.
     - `repeat` - repeat password must be compared with password
     - `visible` - true if allow viewing the password by toggling the view button (only for a new password while entering)
+    - `readOnly` - the read-only flag.
+Visible is automatically true if readOnly is true
     - `maxLength` - max length of the text in field

 - `instance`